Gdansk makes you feel like a treasure hunter who’s just discovered an old wooden chest full of amber jewelry.

 Sure, you can also see Gdansk from above at St. Mary Basilica, but my estimation is that it will take three times the effort since the basilica’s tower has 700 steps.

 One of the first places I visited in Gdansk was the Great Mill / Wielki Młyn and its enchanting park.

 The Mill was built by Teutonic Knights in 1350 and it was the largest industrial plant in Europe during the Middle Ages.
 (1)

 Across the street, we found the beautiful Ratusz Starego Miasta, the city’s old town hall, built in a Dutch Mannerist style.

-*I know this might sound confusing, and before exploring the city, I was also puzzled about the location of their town hall.
+I know this might sound a bit confusing.
+Before exploring the city, I was also puzzled about the location of their town hall.
 In fact, Gdansk has 2 town halls – the old one, called Ratusz Starego Miasta, and the “main” one, called Ratusz Glownego Miasta.

 Street Art scene in Poland is a fascinating one and I wish I had more time to explore it.